mikke89/RmlUiDoc/pages/rcss/decorators/tiled_box.md

 next: ninepatch
 ---

 The `tiled-box`{:.prop} decorator can render nine sprites or images across an element.
-One image is placed in each of the element's corners, one stretched along each edge, and another stretched across the middle.
+One image is placed at a fixed size in each of the element's corners, one image is stretched along each edge, and a final image is stretched in both directions to cover the center region of the image.

 The decorator renders across the padded area of its element.